The “STEAM Azerbaijan” project

 The project also aims to accelerate students' adaptation to modern technologies and improve their skills in using innovative tools such as ICT equipments, robotics, 3D modeling and engineering.
 This approach is not limited to the transfer of knowledge, but also aims to develop students' thinking, initiative and leadership skills that will enable them to contribute to their community in the future.

-Students are currently being trained in various programs at Steam Centers in Baku, Khirdalan, Sumgait, Guba, Ismayilli, Aghdash, Barda, Tovuz, Shamkir, Zagatala, Gakh, Sabirabad, Shirvan, Lankaran, Mingachevir and Ganja.
+Students are currently being trained in various programs at Steam Centers in Baku, Khirdalan, Sumgait, Guba, Ismayilli, Aghdash, Barda, Tovuz, Shamkir, Zagatala, Gakh, Sabirabad, Shirvan, Lankaran, Mingachevir, Ganja and Shusha.

-More than 3,000 students across the country are benefiting from training programs such as “ArtLab”, “CodeLab”, “Mechatronics and Robotics”, “Satellite Technologies”, “Drone Technologies”, “Programmable Systems”, “Alternative Energy Sources”, “ROV and AUV Systems”, “Unmanned Surface Vessel Systems”, designed for different age groups based on the programs listed in the Steam Centers.
+More than 10,000 students across the country are benefiting from training programs such as “Creativity and art”, “Coding”, “Mechatronics and Robotics”, “Satellite Technologies”, “Drone Technologies”, “Programmable Systems”, “Alternative Energy Sources”, “ROV and AUV Systems”, “Unmanned Surface Vessel Systems”, “Logical Labrints”, “CAD/CAM systems”,” Learn with Robots”,” Artificial intelligence”, “Entrepreneurial skills” designed for different age groups based on the programs listed in the Steam Centers.

-From the 2024-2025 academic year, the project will also be implemented in primary school classes (4th grade).
-In addition, from this school year, the project will also be implemented in the liberated territories and in Nakhchivan.
+From the 2025-2026 academic year, the project is also implemented in primary school classes (3th grade).